 Because of Municipal Stadium's 78,000-seat capacity, which made regular baseball crowds look miniscule, the Indians played only weekend and holiday games in the park near Lake Erie from 1934-46.
 Weekday games were played at League Park, which had its own eccentricities.
 Situated in a rectangle defined by city streets, the park had a shallow (290 feet) left field.
 To mitigate the lack of depth, the fence in left field was 40 feet high, three feet higher than Fenway Park's "Green Monster."

 7. Memorial Coliseum in Los Angeles | 1958-1961

-ODDITY: Built to host the 1932 Summer Olympics, its 90,000-seat capacity was the largest in MLB history.
+ODDITY: Built as a memorial to all who served in the U.S. Armed Forces during World War I, the Coliseum hosted the 1932 Summer Olympics.
+Its 90,000-seat capacity was the largest in MLB history.

 To wedge a baseball field into the Coliseum, the left field fence was just 250 feet from home plate, a distance some recreation league softball hitters could reach today.
 A tall screen was added to make it more challenging for hitters to clear.